 10. JOYWEE 3.5″ Phiradar Color LCD Boat Fish Finder

 Reach deep into the water without going deep into your pocket.
-The Phiradar measures depth to 984 feet (0.3 km).
+The Phiradar measures a depth of 984 feet (0.3 km).

 Dual-beam sonar offers clear imaging, with an audible fish alarm for fish swimming between three and 99 feet (ca. 30 m).